clesleycode/natural-language-processing/README.md

 test_data_df.columns = ["Text"]
 ```

-Next for training data:
+The key difference here is that we set `.columns` to a list of two elements instead of one.
+This is because we need a column to indicate the label, otherwise the model won't be able to train.
+For our text data before, however, we explicitly don't want the training label since our model will be predicting those labels.

 ``` python
 train_data_df = pd.read_csv(train_file, header=None, delimiter="\t", quoting=3)
 train_data_df.columns = ["Sentiment","Text"]
 ```

-Just to see how the dataframe looks, let's call the .head() method on both dataframes.
+Just to see how the dataframe looks, let's call the `.head()` method on both dataframes.

 ``` python
 test_data_df.head()